bhauman/rebel-readline/README.md

 clojure -Xrebel :highlight false
 ```

-It's also possible to specify global parameters in the `:exec-args` key of your `~/.clojure/deps.edn`.
+It's also possible to specify parameters in the `:exec-args` key of your `~/.clojure/deps.edn`.

 ## CLI Usage with `rebel-readline.main`

 You can also launch with the `rebel-readline.main` CLI.
 With the
-global configuration above you can use:
+configuration above you can use:

 ```shell
 clojure -Mrebel --no-highlight